Adansonia digitata: Uses

 People have traditionally valued the trees as sources of food, water, health remedies or places of shelter.
 The baobab is a traditional food plant in Africa, but is little-known elsewhere.
-Adanson concluded that the baobab, of all the trees he studied, "is probably the most useful tree in all."
+Adanson concluded that the baobab, of all the trees he studied, "is probably the most useful tree in all".
 He consumed baobab juice twice a day while in Africa, and was convinced that it maintained his health.
 According to a modern field guide, the juice can help cure diarrhoea.

-The roots and fruits are edible.
+The roots and fruit are edible.
 The fruit has been suggested to have the potential to improve nutrition, boost food security, foster rural development and support sustainable land care.
-In Sudanwhere the tree is called tebeldi تبلديpeople make tabaldi juice by soaking and dissolving the dry pulp of the fruit in water, locally known as gunguleiz.
+In Sudan, where the tree is called tebeldi (تبلدي, people make tabaldi juice by soaking and dissolving the dry pulp of the fruit in water, locally known as gunguleiz.
 Water can also be extracted from some of the trunks.

 Baobab leaves can be eaten as a relish.
 Young fresh leaves are cooked in a sauce and sometimes are dried and powdered.
 The powder is called lalo in Mali and sold in many village markets in Western Africa.
 The leaves are used in the preparation of a soup termed miyan kuka in Northern Nigeria and are rich in phytochemicals and minerals.
 The seeds can be pounded into a flour or to extract oil for cooking.

 Baobab leaves are sometimes used as forage for ruminants in dry season.
 The oilmeal, which is a byproduct of oil extraction, can also be used as animal feed.
+Whole fruit, or just the fruit pulp, can be stored for months under dry conditions.

-The fiber of the bark can be used to make cloth.
+The fibre from the bark can be used to make cloth.
 In times of drought, elephants consume the juicy wood beneath the bark of the baobab.

 For export

 In 2008, the European Union approved the use and consumption of baobab fruit.
 It is commonly used as an ingredient in smoothies and cereal bars.
-In 2009, the United States Food and Drug Administration granted generally recognized as safe status to baobab dried fruit pulp as a food ingredient.
+In 2009, the United States Food and Drug Administration granted generally recognised as safe status to baobab dried fruit pulp as a food ingredient.